-The implementation of Level 3 Tools will be considered for those public residential streets meeting criteria 1, 2, 6, and 7 as noted above, and as required by Level 2 Tools.
+B. The implementation of Level 3 Tools shall be considered for those residential streets meeting criteria 1, 5, and 6 , as noted above, and as required by Level 2 Tools.
 In addition the following criteria must be met:

-1. The volume of traffic on the street shall be greater that 4000 vehicles per day.
+1. The volume of traffic on the street shall be greater than 4000 vehicles per day.

+IV.
 PROCESS